lfp-coding/Promptly/README.md

    - `LICENSE`: The license file specifying usage rights and permissions for the software.
    - `README.txt`: Documentation explaining how to use Promptly, including installation and usage instructions.
 4. On first launch:
    - You will be prompted to enter your Gemini API key.
+A link will be provided to guide you to the Gemini API key registration page.
    - Promptly will create additional folders (e.g. configuration and logs) in its directory.
    - Shortcuts will be created for:
      - Opening the chat window